Hybrid moments of the Riemann zeta-function

 We also used the bound, which follows by the Cauchy-Schwarz inequality for integrals from the mean square bound in (1.14), namely

 To complete the proof it remains to note that

 When we take the square root in (5.4) and insert the resulting bound in (5.2) we are left with the bound

 for the left-hand side of (2.8).
-But as $T^{3/2} \le TG$ for $G\ge T^{1/2}$ and $T^{3/2} \le T^2G^{-1}$ for $G \le T^{1/2}$, this means that the term $T^{3/2}$ may be omitted, and (2.8) follows.
+But as $T^{3/2} \le TG$ for $G\ge T^{1/2}$ and $T^{3/2} \le T^2G^{-1}$ for $G \le T^{1/2}$, this means that in the bound above the term $T^{3/2}$ may be omitted, and (2.8) follows.
 We point out yet another estimate, namely (6.2), for the integral in (2.8).
 This was derived for the proof of Theorem 3, and does not contain the (expected) term $TG\log^CT$, but terms which are reasonably small when $G$ is `about' $\;T^{131/416}$.

 The proof of (2.9) is based on the use of (5.3) and the fourth moment of the function $E^*(t)$, defined by